jvverde/MarpaX-xPathLike/README.md

 - values(path?)\*
 - value(path?)\*

-(\*) not a xpath 1.0 functiona.
+(\*) not a xpath 1.0 function.

-names is like name but returns a list o names.
+names is like name but returns a list of names.

 We don't support the text() funcions as we don't know what that should mean in perl data-structures context, but the value and values functiosn as provided